Matterport Expands Executive Leadership Team with Promotions of Chief Customer Operations Officer and Chief Hardware Officer

-/EIN News/ -- SUNNYVALE, Calif., April 10, 2023 (GLOBE NEWSWIRE) -- Matterport, Inc. (Nasdaq: MTTR) announced the promotions of two company veterans, Vinatha Kutagula to Chief Customer Operations Officer and Lou Marzano to Chief Hardware Officer, effective immediately.
-These promotions recognize the tremendous contributions these leaders have made toward accelerating Matterport’s rapid global growth.
+SUNNYVALE, Calif., April 10, 2023 (GLOBE NEWSWIRE) -- Matterport, Inc. MTTR announced the promotions of two company veterans, Vinatha Kutagula to Chief Customer Operations Officer and Lou Marzano to Chief Hardware Officer, effective immediately.
+These promotions recognize the tremendous contributions these leaders have made toward accelerating Matterport's rapid global growth.

 "It's an honor to recognize Vinatha and Lou for their steadfast leadership amidst an incredibly complex business environment," said RJ Pittman, Chairman and CEO of Matterport.
 "Vinatha has always been a strong advocate and voice for our customers, ensuring the customer experience is always at the heart of every decision we make.
 Lou's leadership and relentless commitment to excellence has been essential to our hardware business including the success of the Pro3 3D Camera, which changed the industry overnight by making fast, accurate, and immersive 3D capture more widely accessible."